Antonio Fletcher

-Antonio M. Fletcher is a United States Army lieutenant general who serves as commander of the NATO Special Operations Headquarters since October 15, 2021.
-He most recently served as the Deputy Director of the Defense Threat Reduction Agency from August 2020 to September 2021.
-Previously, he served as the Commander of Special Operations Command South from June 5, 2018, to July 24, 2020.
+Antonio M. Fletcher is a retired United States Army lieutenant general who last served as commander of the Allied Special Operations Forces Command (formerly NATO Special Operations Headquarters) from 2021 to 2024.
+He most recently served as the deputy director of the Defense Threat Reduction Agency from 2020 to 2021.
+Previously, he served as the Commander of Special Operations Command South from 2018 to 2020.

 In July 2021, he was nominated for promotion to lieutenant general, replacing Mark C. Schwartz as the nominee for the commander of the NATO Special Operations Headquarters.
 He was promoted to his present rank on October 15, 2021.